Tummy Tuck Beverly Hills

 Tummy Tuck Recovery: What to Expect

-You may experience some discomfort immediately following your abdominoplasty surgery that can be controlled with pain pills.
+You may experience some discomfort immediately following your tummy tuck procedure that can be controlled with pain pills.
 Some swelling is normal.
 You will wear an abdominal binder or compression garment to support your abdomen.
-Most of my patients feel back to normal at around 1 week after their tummy tuck.
+Most of my patients feel back to normal at around 1 week after their tummy tuck surgery.

 The speed of recovery depends on your physical condition prior to surgery; those with stronger abdominal muscles usually recover faster.
 Allow at least 2-4 weeks to recuperate before returning to work.
 Wait at least 4 weeks to start any strenuous exercise and 6 weeks to do abdominal exercises.
 However, it is EXTREMELY important to start walking immediately after your tummy tuck.
 One of the few but most serious complications after abdominoplasty surgery is a blood clot in the legs that can travel to the lungs.
 Prior to your tummy tuck, please make plans to have someone help you ambulate after surgery.
 Scars take about 12 months to fade.